MozillaSecurity/ffpuppet/README.md

     python -m ffpuppet

 ```
-usage: __main__.py [-h] [-a ABORT_TOKEN] [-d] [-e EXTENSION] [-l LOG]
+usage: __main__.py [-h] [-d] [--log-level LOG_LEVEL] [-e EXTENSION] [-p PREFS]
+                   [-P PROFILE] [-u URL] [--xvfb] [-a ABORT_TOKEN]
+                   [--launch-timeout LAUNCH_TIMEOUT] [-l LOGS]
                    [--log-limit LOG_LIMIT] [-m MEMORY]
-                   [--poll-interval POLL_INTERVAL] [-p PREFS] [-P PROFILE]
-                   [-t TIMEOUT] [-u URL] [-v] [--xvfb] [--gdb] [--rr]
+                   [--poll-interval POLL_INTERVAL] [--save-all] [--gdb] [--rr]
                    [--valgrind]
                    binary

-Firefox launcher/wrapper
+FFPuppet - Firefox process launcher and log collector.
+Happy bug hunting!

 positional arguments:
-  binary                Firefox binary to execute
+  binary                Firefox binary to launch

 optional arguments:
   -h, --help            show this help message and exit
-  -a ABORT_TOKEN, --abort-token ABORT_TOKEN
-                        Scan the log for the given value and close browser on
-                        detection.
-For example '-a ###!!!
-ASSERTION:' would be
-                        used to detect soft assertions.
-  -d, --dump            Display browser logs on process exit.
-This is only
+  -d, --display-logs    Display summary of browser logs on process exit.
-                        meant to provide a summary of the logs.
-To collect
-                        full logs use '--log'.
+  --log-level LOG_LEVEL
+                        Configure console logging.
+Options: DEBUG, INFO, WARN,
+                        ERROR (default: INFO)

+Browser Configuration:
   -e EXTENSION, --extension EXTENSION
-                        Use the fuzzPriv extension.
-Specify the path to the
+                        Install extensions.
+Specify the path to the xpi or the
-                        xpi or the directory containing the unpacked extension.
+                        directory containing the unpacked extension.
-  -l LOG, --log LOG     Location to save log files
-  --log-limit LOG_LIMIT
-                        Log file size limit in MBs (default: no limit)
-  -m MEMORY, --memory MEMORY
-                        Process memory limit in MBs (default: no limit)
-  --poll-interval POLL_INTERVAL
-                        Delay between checks for results (default: 0.5)
   -p PREFS, --prefs PREFS
                         Custom prefs.js file to use (default: profile default)
   -P PROFILE, --profile PROFILE
                         Profile to use.
 This is non-destructive.
 A copy of the
-                        target profile will be used. (default: new temporary
+                        target profile will be used. (default: temporary
-                        profile is created)
-  -t TIMEOUT, --timeout TIMEOUT
+                        profile)
+  -u URL, --url URL     Server URL or path to local file to load.
+  --xvfb                Use Xvfb

+Issue Detection & Reporting:
+  -a ABORT_TOKEN, --abort-token ABORT_TOKEN
+                        Scan the browser logs for the given value and close
+                        browser if detected.
+For example '-a ###!!!
+                        ASSERTION:' would be used to detect soft assertions.
+  --launch-timeout LAUNCH_TIMEOUT
                         Number of seconds to wait for the browser to become
                         responsive after launching. (default: 300)
-  -u URL, --url URL     Server URL or path to local file to load.
-  -v, --verbose         Output includes debug prints
-  --xvfb                Use Xvfb (Linux only)
+  -l LOGS, --logs LOGS  Location to save browser logs.
+A sub-directory
+                        containing the browser logs will be created.
+  --log-limit LOG_LIMIT
+                        Browser log file size limit in MBs (default: 0, no
+                        limit)
+  -m MEMORY, --memory MEMORY
+                        Browser memory limit in MBs (default: 0, no limit)
+  --poll-interval POLL_INTERVAL
+                        Delay between checks for results (default: 0.5)
+  --save-all            Always save logs.
+By default logs are saved only when
+                        an issue is detected.

 Available Debuggers:
   --gdb                 Use GDB (Linux only)